dirkjf/collapsible/README.md

 -----------------------
 ## How to use

-Include `collapsible.js` and `collapsible.css` and use it.
+Import `collapsible.js` and `collapsible.scss` and use it.
 With one trigger you can collapse as many elements as you want.
 As long as their classnames contain the value of `data-collapsible-target` on the trigger.

 ```HTML
 <button data-collapsible-target="collapsible-one">Toggle me</button>